apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pope Francis at Christmas Eve mass: "Tonight, our hearts are in Bethlehem"**
+**Where is Santa right now?
+Use the NORAD live tracker to map his 2023 Christmas flight**

-You can read more about it [here](https://www.axios.com/2023/12/24/pope-christmas-eve-mass-bethlehem-israel-hamas-war).
+You can read more about it [here](https://www.cbsnews.com/news/where-is-santa-right-now-norad-tracker/).

 ## Requirements
 - Python 3.8